uperl/App-cpangitify/README.md

     option is the equivalent).

-    In general `cpangitify` is a one trick poney (though good at that one thing), and [Git::CPAN::Patch](https://metacpan.org/pod/Git::CPAN::Patch) is a batmans's utility belt with documentation that (for me at least) is pretty impenetrable.
+    In general `cpangitify` is a one trick poney (though good at that one thing), and [Git::CPAN::Patch](https://metacpan.org/pod/Git::CPAN::Patch) is a Batman's utility belt with documentation that (for me at least) is pretty impenetrable.

 - [gitpan](https://github.com/gitpan)